camunda/camunda-docs-manual/content/user-guide/ext-client/spring-boot-starter.md

     <tr>
       <td><code>order-by-create-time</code></td>
       <td>
         Specifies whether tasks should be fetched based on their createTime with the given configured order.
 It can be either "asc" or "desc".
-Use this property in disjunction with order-by-create-time property or a SpringExternalTaskClientException will be thrown.
+Use this property in disjunction with use-create-time property or a SpringExternalTaskClientException will be thrown.
       </td>
       <td><code>null</code></td>
     </tr>